Nebraska Oversize Permit, Wide and Heavy Haul Information

 On Saturdays, where there is a home football game for the Cornhuskers, I-80 in the Lincoln area prohibits transit between exits 395 and 409.
 In addition, the state highway system is closed to oversize travel to allow travel from the Iowa line to Nebraska 14 and from the Kansas line to Nebraska 91.

 The permit office in Nebraska is closed on state holidays, which includes Arbor Day.
-Travel on major holidays and holiday weekends is restricted.
+Travel on major holidays and holiday weekends in 2025 is restricted as follows

 To promote the safety of other drivers on the road, lights, signs, and flags may be required on oversize loads.